 The Parks and Wildlife Service manage overnight walks in Tasmania's most remote, pristine locations.
 To help protect sensitive vegetation that can take many decades to recover if damaged, a registration system is also in place.

-Due to unprecedented demand on walking tracks throughout the state as a result of interstate and international border restrictions, the PWS extended the voluntary, free registration system.
+Due to unprecedented demand on walking tracks throughout the state as a result of interstate and international border restrictions, the PWS extended the free registration system.
 This aims to manage daily departures and reduce the potential for long-term damage to these fragile remote bushwalking environments.

 The registration system has been well accepted and embraced by walkers and the Parks and Wildlife Service thanks those who have been registering for walks.